muhammad-tamim/JavaScript-notes/README.md

 ### JavaScript Engines:
 A JavaScript engine is a program built into web browsers (and platforms like Node.js) that is responsible for executing JavaScript code.

-It takes the JavaScript you write, then:
+It takes the JavaScript you write and processes it in the following steps:

 1. Parsing
      - Parsing is the process where the JavaScript engine reads your code and breaks it down into a structured format (called an AST – Abstract Syntax Tree) so it can understand and execute it.